How to Invest Internationally (and Why You Should)

 • Access to high growth opportunities.
 Many countries of the world are still undergoing development, taking advantage of capitalism for the first time or experiencing a technological renaissance.
 These countries represent major opportunities for growth, especially when compared to the relatively slow growth rates of the American economy.

 • Secondary benefits.
 There are also some secondary benefits to becoming an international investor.
-For example, depending on how much you have to invest, you could use your international investments as a way to get an Italy investor visa, or an investor visa in another country of your choice.
-You could also invest in real estate in different countries, and use those properties as vacation homes while traveling.
+For example, depending on how much money you have to invest, you could use your international investments as a way to get an Italy investor visa, or an investor visa in another country of your choice.
+You could also invest in in different countries, and use those properties as vacation homes while traveling.

 • Primary Options for Investing Internationally